Intentionally Inclusive, Liberally Religious, Actively Serving the Common Good

 We try to make things as clear and easy as possible for visitors to get involved in our congregation.

-Our 10:30 a.m. service will be streamed on YouTube as well as in person.
+Our 11:15 a.m. service will be streamed on YouTube as well as being offered in person.
 To watch the service on YouTube, live or later, visit here.

 Lead Minister Search